Oberhauser-Dev/wp-fullcalendar/readme.txt

 Here's a rough roadmap of where we're heading, and will be ammended as time permits

-* Transition to the FullCalendar 2 JS framework (will be added to WP Fullcalendar 1.0 in coming weeks)
 * Move away from using qTips (or make as an alternative) and use jQuery UI tooltips instead
 * Add more native FullCalendar options to the settings page
 * Add formats for custom post types (currently only possible with Events Manager)